List of countries by government debt

 This article contains a list of countries by government debt.
 Gross government debt is government financial liabilities that are debt instruments.
 A debt instrument is a financial claim that requires payment of interest and/or principal by the debtor to the creditor in the future.
 Examples include debt securities (such as bonds and bills), loans, and government employee pension obligations.
 Net debt equals gross debt minus financial assets that are debt instruments.
 Net debt estimates are not always available since some government assets are difficult to value, such as loans made at concessional rates.

 Changes in government debt over time reflect primarily borrowing due to past government deficits.
 A deficit occurs when a government's expenditures exceed revenues.

 In the list below, government debt is measured for the general government sector because the level of government responsible for programs (for example, health care) differs across countries, and the general government comprises central, state, provincial, regional, and local governments, and social security funds.

-To make the numbers comparable across countries of different sizes, government debt is measured as a percentage of a country's gross domestic product (GDP).
+To make the numbers comparable across countries of different sizes, government debt is represented as a percentage of a country's gross domestic product (GDP), a measure called the debt-to-GDP ratio.
 For context on the magnitude of the debt numbers, European Union member countries have an agreement, the Stability and Growth Pact (SGP), to maintain a general government gross debt of no more than 60% of GDP.
 The aim of the SGP is to prevent excessive debt burdens.

-Government debt as a percentage of GDP in percentage points
+Government debt as a percentage of GDP

-When data is not available, numbers are International Monetary Fund (IMF) staff estimates.
+When data is not available, numbers are International Monetary Fund staff estimates.